cfrusso/Visualization_with_GeomMLBStadiums/geommlbstadiums_tutorial.md

 ![](geommlbstadiums_tutorial_files/figure-markdown_github/unnamed-chunk-10-1.png)

-However, we can also run this analysis across pitch types to see if Yelich tends to do better against certain pitches.
+However, we can also run this analysis labelling by bb\_type but faceting on pitch types to see if Yelich tends to do better against certain pitches.

 ``` r
 yelich_home %>% mlbam_xy_transformation() %>%